Srihari0957/Srihari/README.md

 ## Conclusion
 This project demonstrates a complete end-to-end machine learning workflow.
 It effectively predicts electricity bills and analyzes energy consumption patterns.
-The system is suitable for college mini-projects and ML demonstrations.